Vermont’s new marijuana law lacks pathway for local growers and marginalized groups, opponents say

-MONTPELIER – A coalition of advocacy groups are calling on Gov. Phil Scott to veto a bill passed earlier this week that would establish a retail marijuana market in Vermont.
+MONTPELIER, Vt.
+(WFFF) — A coalition of advocacy groups is calling on Gov. Phil Scott to veto a bill passed earlier this week that would establish a retail marijuana market in Vermont.

 The coalition, which includes , including the Vermont Growers Association and Justice For All Vermont, say S.54 doesn’t offer a clear path for small businesses, farmers and marginalized communities to get in on the emerging cannabis market.
 Instead, they say, lawmakers are opting to work initially with out-of-state retailers that operate medical marijuana facilities in Vermont.